Worthy Patterson

-Worthington R. Patterson Jr. (born June 17, 1931) is an American former basketball player who played for the UConn Huskies college basketball team and the St. Louis Hawks of the National Basketball Association (NBA), becoming the first UConn alumnus to play in an NBA game.
+Worthington R. Patterson Jr. (June 17, 1931 – December 6, 2022) was an American basketball player who played college basketball for the UConn Huskies team and the St. Louis Hawks of the National Basketball Association (NBA), becoming the first UConn alumnus to play in an NBA game.
 After his basketball career, Patterson worked as a music executive.

 Early life

-Patterson was born on June 17, 1931 in New Haven, Connecticut.
+Worthington R. Patterson was born on June 17, 1931, in New Haven, Connecticut.
 He was introduced to basketball at the Boys Club in Greenwich, Connecticut.
 He attended Greenwich High School from 1946 to 1950 and then spent one year at The Tilton School, where he played for Coach Weldon Haire.

 College career

 Patterson played guard for the UConn Huskies from 1951 to 1954.
 During that time he was named first team All-Yankee Conference twice (1952–53 and 1953–54) and helped lead the team to three consecutive Yankee Conference Championships and an appearance in the 1954 NCAA Men's Division I Basketball Tournament.
 He played for coach Hugh Greer.
 Patterson would become the first UConn alumnus to play in an NBA game.